 Cycle Through the City

 One thing to know about the people of Mesa—they love to bike!
 Not only is it one of the most bike-friendly cities, but there are several cycling opportunities for all kinds of riders!
 Mesa offers 40 miles of bike lanes, so it’s easy to get around town without a car.
-You can also hop on the bike-sharing program, Grid Bikes, in Downtown Mesa.
+You can also hop on the bike-sharing program, HOPR bikes, in Downtown Mesa.
 Want a more adventurous ride?
 Cycle through the Superstition Mountains on the Tortilla Flats Road Bike Ride.
 Trek the many top-notch mountain biking trails throughout Mesa or safely explore Tonto National Forest‘s trails!
 And if you’re looking for a challenge, you can put your skills to the test in the El Tour de Mesa, a 70-mile race through Arizona!

 Spend Some Time Outside